 The bean types of a session bean include local interfaces and the bean class local view (if any).
 EJB remote interfaces are not considered bean types of a session bean.
-You can't inject an EJB using its remote interface unless you define a resource, which we'll meet in Chapter 14, Java EE component environment resources.
+You can't inject an EJB using its remote interface unless you define a resource, which we'll meet in ????.